Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 ~James Altucher

-I was away from home for just over a month.
-I went to the supermarket and as I was reaching for a large plum, a guilty feeling hit me like a ton of bricks.
-I made up my mind then and there to go home right away.
 But as I was riding back to the Airbnb, I asked myself why I was feeling so much guilt.
 It hit me all of a sudden that I’m feeling guilty because I didn’t believe I deserved to take time out for myself.
+I didn’t deserve to be happy.
 I thought I was being selfish by packing my bags and spending time in a new location doing things I’d dreamed of for most of my life.
 I had to laugh because once I had that realization, the guilt lifted.

 I also talked to my therapist about the experience.
 He was encouraging and help me sort through the feelings of guilt I had.